Calibration: The early calibration of pressure instruments

 One of the earliest pressure measurement devices was the Mercury barometer, credited to Torricelli (1643), which read atmospheric pressure using Mercury.
 Soon after, water-filled manometers were designed.
 All these would have linear calibrations using gravimetric principles, where the difference in levels was proportional to pressure.
 The normal units of measure would be the convenient inches of mercury or water.

-In the direct reading hydrostatic manometer design on the right, applied pressure P_{a} pushes the liquid down the right side of the manometer U-tube, while a length scale next to the tube measures the difference of levels.
+In the direct reading hydrostatic manometer design on the left, applied pressure P_{a} pushes the liquid down the right side of the manometer U-tube, while a length scale next to the tube measures the difference of levels.
 The resulting height difference "H" is a direct measurement of the pressure or vacuum with respect to atmospheric pressure.
 In the absence of differential pressure both levels would be equal, and this would be used as the zero point.

 The Industrial Revolution saw the adoption of "indirect" pressure measuring devices, which were more practical than the manometer.

 An example is in high pressure (up to 50 psi) steam engines, where mercury was used to reduce the scale length to about 60 inches, but such a manometer was expensive and prone to damage.
 This stimulated the development of indirect reading instruments, of which the Bourdon tube invented by Eugène Bourdon is a notable example.

 Indirect reading design showing a Bourdon tube from the front (left) and the rear (right).

 In the front and back views of a Bourdon gauge on the right, applied pressure at the bottom fitting reduces the curl on the flattened pipe proportionally to pressure.
 This moves the free end of the tube which is linked to the pointer.
 The instrument would be calibrated against a manometer, which would be the calibration standard.
 For measurement of indirect quantities of pressure per unit area, the calibration uncertainty would be dependent on the density of the manometer fluid, and the means of measuring the height difference.
 From this other units such as pounds per square inch could be inferred and marked on the scale.